George Washington University: Notable alumni

 Science and technology alumni include Julius Axelrod (PhD), Nobel Laureate and medical researcher, Ralph Asher Alpher, National Medal of Science laureate, physicist and "father" of the Big Bang theory, Jack Edmonds, noted computer scientist and mathematician and one of the creators of combinatorial optimization, Walter O. Snelling, who first identified propane and researched how propane could be liquefied and used as a viable energy resource, Charles Browne Fleet, inventor of ChapStick.
 In addition, 7 NASA astronauts are alumni, including Charles Camarda and Serena Auñón-Chancellor.

 In arts, entertainment and media, writer and filmmaker William Peter Blatty (MA), author of The Exorcist, which he adapted for the screen and won the Academy Award for Best Adapted Screenplay.
-Emmy winning actors Alec Baldwin and Kerry Washington are also alumni, while filmmaker and Palme d'Or recipient David Lynch, Oscar winning actor Jared Leto and portrait painter Ned Bittinger attended the Corcoran School of the Arts and Design.
-Journalism alumni include Pulitzer Prize winner Glenn Greenwald, CNN commentators Dana Bash and Chuck Todd as well as NBC News reporter Kasie Hunt.
+Emmy-winning actors Alec Baldwin and Kerry Washington are also alumni, while filmmaker and Palme d'Or recipient David Lynch, Oscar-winning actor Jared Leto, and portrait painter Ned Bittinger attended the Corcoran School of the Arts and Design.
+Journalism alumni include Pulitzer Prize winner Glenn Greenwald, CNN commentators Dana Bash and Chuck Todd, as well as NBC News reporter Kasie Hunt.
+Another notable alumnus in this field is talk radio host Clay Travis.

-Leaders of academic institutions include William Greenleaf Eliot co-founder of Washington University in St. Louis, Derek Bok (AM), president of Harvard University, Scott Cowen (MBA), president of Tulane University and John T. Wilson, president of University of Chicago.
+Leaders of academic institutions include William Greenleaf Eliot co-founder of Washington University in St. Louis, Derek Bok (AM), president of Harvard University, Scott Cowen (MBA), president of Tulane University, and John T. Wilson, president of the University of Chicago.

+In education, community leader and educator Alice West Fleet pursued a PhD in this university.

 Well known athletes and sports personnel include Boston Celtics coach Red Auerbach (BA, MA), winner of nine NBA championships as a head coach with an additional seven as a general manager for grand total of 16 NBA championships.
-Many players have been drafted into NBA such as Yinka Dare and Yuta Watanabe.
-Other notable athletes include WNBA star Jonquel Jones, NFL Hall of Fame running back Tuffy Leemans, and Olympic medalist Elena Myers.
-Several alumni have owned sports teams including Ted Lerner, owner of the Washington Nationals, Abe Pollin, owner of the Washington Wizards and Washington Capitals, Jerry Reinsdorf, owner of the Chicago Bulls and the Chicago White Sox.
+Many players have been drafted into the NBA such as Yinka Dare and Yuta Watanabe.
+Other notable athletes include WNBA star Jonquel Jones, Pro Football Hall of Fame running back Tuffy Leemans, and Olympic medalist Elena Myers.
+Several alumni have owned sports teams including Ted Lerner, owner of the Washington Nationals; Abe Pollin, owner of the Washington Wizards and Washington Capitals; and Jerry Reinsdorf, owner of the Chicago Bulls and the Chicago White Sox.